-Scope of the review of arrangements for securing economy, efficiency and effectiveness in the use of resources.
+Scope of the review of arrangements for securing economy, efficiency and effectiveness in the use of resources

-We have undertaken our review in accordance with the Code of Audit Practice 2020, having regard to the guidance on the criterion issued by the Comptroller and Auditor General (C&AG) in December 2021, as to whether the Erewash Borough Council had proper arrangements for financial sustainability, governance and improving economy, efficiency and effectiveness.
-The Comptroller and Auditor General determined this criterion as that necessary for us to consider under the Code of Audit Practice in satisfying ourselves whether Erewash Borough Council put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 2022.
+We have undertaken our review in accordance with the Code of Audit Practice 2024, having regard to the guidance on the specified reporting criteria issued by the Comptroller and Auditor General in January 2023, as to whether Erewash Borough Council had proper arrangements for financial sustainability, governance and improving economy, efficiency and effectiveness.
+The Comptroller and Auditor General determined these criteria as those necessary for us to consider under the Code of Audit Practice in satisfying ourselves whether Erewash Borough Council] put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2023.
 We planned our work in accordance with the Code of Audit Practice.
 Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether, in all significant respects, Erewash Borough Council had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
 We are required under Section 20(1)(c) of the Local Audit and Accountability Act 2014 (as amended) to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
 We are not required to consider, nor have we considered, whether all aspects of the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.